epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

-What matters if how people will react to a delay.
+What matters if how people will **react to a delay**.
-If you lose their attention, they will never notice a small improvement because they are off doing something else.
+**If you lose their attention**, they will never notice a small improvement because they are off doing something else.
 This makes the performance bars discrete with large jumps between them.

 But reactions to what?